VictoriaMetrics/operator/docs/README.md

 and [IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code) concepts.

 VictoriaMetrics also provides [helm charts](https://github.com/VictoriaMetrics/helm-charts) without operator.
-Operator makes the same, simplifies it and provides [advanced features](https://docs.victorimetrics.com/operator/#features).
+Operator makes the same, simplifies it and provides [advanced features](#features).

-Learn more about [key concepts](#key-concepts) of `vmoperator` and follow the **[quick start guide](https://docs.victoriametrics.com/operator/quickstart.html)** for a better experience.
+Learn more about [key concepts](#key-concepts) of `vmoperator` and follow the **[quick start guide](./quick-start.md)** for a better experience.

 ## Features of vmoperator

 - Deployment and management in a kubernetes clusters of any number of VictoriaMetrics applications (like vmsingle/vmcluster instances and another components like vmauth, vmagent, vmalert, etc...)
-- Seamless [migration from prometheus-operator](https://docs.victoriametrics.com/operator/migration.html) with auto-conversion of prometheus [custom resources](#custom-resources)
+- Seamless [migration from prometheus-operator](./migration.md) with auto-conversion of prometheus [custom resources](#custom-resources)
-- Simple VictoriaMetrics cluster installation, configuring, upgrading and managing with [crd-objects](https://docs.victoriametrics.com/operator/resources/).
+- Simple VictoriaMetrics cluster installation, configuring, upgrading and managing with [crd-objects](./resources/README.md).
 - Ability to delegate the configuration (parts of configuration) of applications monitoring to the end-users and managing access to different configurations or configuration sections.
 - Integration with VictoriaMetrics [vmbackupmanager](https://docs.victoriametrics.com/vmbackupmanager.html) - advanced tools for making backups.
-Check [backup docs](https://docs.victoriametrics.com/operator/backups.html)
+Check [Backup automation for VMSingle](./resources/vmsingle.md#backup-automation) or [Backup automation for VMCluster](./resources/vmcluster.md#backup-automation).
-- Everything you need for monitoring out of the box in [k8s-stack helm chart](http://docs.victoriametrics.com/operator/deploy.html) with ready-made usecases and solutions.
+- Everything you need for monitoring out of the box in [k8s-stack helm chart](https://victoriametrics.github.io/helm-charts/charts/victoria-metrics-k8s-stack/) with ready-made usecases and solutions.
 - Ability to template your own deployment scenarios.

 ## Key Concepts